 CRO glossary: split testing

 What is split testing?

-Split testing (also known as A/B testing) is a straightforward, scientific way to determine which version of a website will produce more conversions (whether that be sign-ups, purchases, or CTA button clicks).
+Split testing (also known as A/B testing and multivariate testing) is a straightforward, scientific way to determine which version of a website will produce more conversions (whether that be sign-ups, purchases, or CTA button clicks).

-A split test distributes website traffic between two different versions of a webpage—the original (A) and a variation (B)—which differ from each other in terms of design, content structure, page elements, etc. Observing how each traffic groups respond to the version they're exposed to helps marketing and optimization teams determine which version offers the greatest conversions and opportunities for business growth.
+A split test distributes website traffic between two different versions of a webpage—the original (A) and a variation (B)—which differ from each other in terms of design, content structure, page elements, etc. Observing how traffic groups respond to the version they're exposed to helps marketing and optimization teams determine which version offers the greatest conversion rate and opportunities for business growth.

 Split testing vs. A/B testing